Diaoul/syno-packager/README.md

 Help
 ----
-Get some help typing `make help` and
+Get some help typing `make help` and `make -f myPackage.mk tests` to see variables

 Downloads